cainan-c/TaikoPythonTools/TaikoSongConversionTool/README.md

 Song Data properly converted to the format this tool expects, stored in a folder called `data` or `data_custom`.

 Due to copyright reasons, etc. no song data will be provided with this tool, however you can use [TjaBatchConvert](https://github.com/cainan-c/TaikoPythonTools/tree/main/TjaBatchConvert)  to convert custom charts to a format this tool expects.

+### Known Issues
+Due to how texture conversion is handled, not many songs can be added to the Taiko Wii U games, due to it's texture limit.
+Assuming no official DLC is installed, roughly 90 songs can be added as custom DLC before the game begins to break graphically.

 ### Additional Features
 Multi-Language Support.
 (Can be set in config.json, supports en(English) and jp(Japanese)).